nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/index.rst

     :alt: alternate text
     :figclass: align-right

-ARC (Alkali Rydberg Calculator)  is package of routines written in Python, using object-oriented programming (OOP) to make modular, reusable and extendable collection of routines and data for performing useful calculations of single atom and two-atom properties, like level diagrams, interactions and transition strengths for alkali metal atoms.
+ARC (Alkali.ne Rydberg Calculator)  is package of routines written in Python, using object-oriented programming (OOP) to make modular, reusable and extendable collection of routines and data for performing useful calculations of single atom and two-atom properties, like level diagrams, interactions and transition strengths for alkali and alkaline earth metal atoms.

 Contents
 ========